zivid/zivid-python-samples/README.md

   - **info_util_other**
     - [adapt_settings_for_flickering_ambient_light] - Adapt camera
       acquisition settings based on known ambient light conditions.
-    - [camera_info] - Print version information for Python, zivid-python
-      and Zivid SDK, then list cameras and print camera info and state for each connected camera.
+    - [camera_info] - Print Python, zivid-python and Zivid SDK versions, then list each connected camera with info and state.
     - [camera_user_data] - Store user data on the Zivid camera.
     - [capture_with_diagnostics] - Capture a 2D+3D frame and a 2D frame
       from the Zivid camera with diagnostics enabled.
-    - [check_health] - Poll the camera health check from a separate thread while capturing in the main thread, printing the statuses and values every second.
+    - [check_health] - Poll the camera health check from a separate thread while capturing, printing statuses and values each second.
     - [context_manager_with_zivid] - Sample showing how to use a context manager with Zivid Application and safely return processed data.
     - [firmware_updater] - Update firmware on the Zivid camera.
     - [frame_info] - Read frame info from the Zivid camera.
     - [get_camera_intrinsics] - Read intrinsic parameters from the Zivid
       camera (OpenCV model) or estimate them from the point cloud.
-    - [measure_scene_conditions] - Measure ambient light conditions in
+    - [measure_scene_conditions] - Measure ambient light in the scene
-      the scene and output the measured flickering frequency of the ambient light if flickering is detected.
+      and report the flickering frequency when flickering is detected.
     - [warmup] - Short example of a basic way to warm up the camera with specified time and capture cycle.
     - **network**